 On Wednesday, Brockton starter Simon Mathews set down nine of the first 10 batters he faced, only giving up an infield single to Dan Cellucci with one out in the third inning.
 By the time Cellucci reached base, the Suns were in a 4-0 hole.

 "We started off kind of slow, let them get ahead and made a couple of mistakes in the field," said Suns outfielder Luke Reynolds, who finished the night 2 for 3 with a two-run single in the fourth inning.
-"That's what happens when you give mistakes to those kind of teams."

 The Suns didn't see this game get out of hand, thanks to some stellar relief pitching by the Merrimack College duo of Perry Kulaga and Nate Spielvogel.
 Kulaga has appeared in six games for Pittsfield, and has a 0.00 earned-run average over 14 innings.
 He surrendered an unearned run on June 15.